Developing and inspiring our students to become confident and motivated learners is at the heart of the St Columba’s College approach.

 - A learning and teaching environment that encourages creativity and collaboration, with contemporary open spaces complementing an innovative curriculum.

 - Additional facilities in areas such as Physical Education, Visual and Performing Arts and our contemporary Library, that inspire students to actively engage in learning and to seize opportunities.
+Our new STEAM building project will add to these learning opportunities.

 - An international focus, expressed through language and cultural studies that encourage the exploration of moral and social justice concepts.